 Ensure that no firewall is blocking your network communication.

 To create the environment necessary to implement playing media files into your app, open the SDK quickstart Interactive Live Streaming project you created previously.

 This section shows how to use the Video SDK to implement a media player into your app, step-by-step.

 In a real-word application, you provide several buttons to enable a user to open, play, pause and stop playing files in the media player.
-In this simple example, you use a single
+In this page, you use a single

 Button to demonstrate the basic media player functions.
 You also add a